LinnierGames/Login-Tutorial/P04-Date-Picker-View-Controller/content.md

 Here we've added two `@IBAction`s for the done and cancel buttons.
 Also, we've added an `@IBOutlet` to the date picker so we can retrieve the `date` the user selects.

-# Laying out the DatePickerViewController in the Storyboard
+# Laying out the DatePickerViewController

 Here we got the final result our date picker screen: